 DNA Replication & Transcription

-In principle: DNA replication is semi-conservative [HOMEWORK
+In principle: DNA replication semi-conservative [HOMEWORK

 #4]

-H - bonds 'unzip', strands unwind,
+H-bonds 'unzip', strands unwind,

 complementary nucleotides added to existing strands

-replication, each double-helix has one "old" &
+each "daughter" double-helix has one "old"

-one "new" strand
+& one "new" strand

-DNA is not the "Genetic
+DNA not the "Genetic

 Code" for proteins

-Information in DNA must first be transcribed
+Information in DNA must

-into RNA
+first be transcribed into RNA

 messenger